How long does it take to exchange contracts?

 Exchanging contracts is the exciting bit.
 It’s when both the buyer and seller sign identical contracts on the sale of a property and when the sale/purchase becomes legally binding.
-Once your offer is accepted things will start to feel real, but nothing is set in stone.
-It’s only once you’ve exchanged contracts that either side has a legal obligation to buy or sell.
-That’s when you can really start planning life in your new home.
+In other words, it’s only once you’ve exchanged contracts that either side has a legal obligation to buy or sell – and when you can really start planning life in your new home.

 What do I need to do before exchanging contracts?

-When you exchange contracts, you’re entering into a legal agreement with an obligation to buy or sell.
-You must do several things to make sure nothing can go wrong.
-Only exchange once you’ve done the following:
+When you exchange contracts, you’re entering into a legal agreement with an obligation to buy or sell – so it’s crucial to make sure nothing can go wrong.
+Only exchange once you’ve done the following ten things:

 - Agreed on an offer, including for fixtures and fittings

 - Had the mortgage valuation and conducted any surveys

 - Received a formal mortgage offer in writing

 - Arranged funding for the deposit

 - Conducted the relevant searches through your solicitor

 - Settled on a date of completion for the sale